 Why trench system is preferred

-The trench system is Florida’s most commonly used system due to its cost-effectiveness and longevity.
-Furthermore, no cleaning is involved with the drainfields of a trench system, which reduces maintenance costs.
+The trench drain system is Florida’s most commonly used system due to its cost-effectiveness and longevity.
+Furthermore, trench drainfields do not require cleaning, which reduces maintenance costs.

 When are bed systems required?